test1477/vdewsvw/README.md

-I understand the need to apply the updated exclusion logic with clarity and handle GitHub Actions components more robustly.
-Let me incorporate this logic directly and correctly in the script.

-Here’s an improved version using the suggested logic:
+Let's directly target and exclude components based on whether the `bom-ref` contains `"pkg:githubactions"`, `"pkg:github"`, or `"pkg:actions"`, regardless of their location in the `bom-ref`.
+Here's the updated script:

-### Updated Script
+### Updated Script for Excluding Components

 ```python
 import os